DayakarMalgari/DayakarMalgari/README.md

-- 👋 Hi, I’m @DayakarMalgari
+- 👋 Hi, I’m @DayakarMalgari,
-- 👀 I’m interested in computer vision and deep learning related stuff...
+- 👀 interested in application development using Python/Django, Java, C/C++, computer vision and deep learning.
-- 🌱 I’m currently learning computer vision and deep learning...
+- 🌱 I’ve recently acquired these skills and
-- 💞️ I’m looking to collaborate on the above mentioned fields...
+- 💞️ looking to collaborate on these areas.
-- 📫 How to reach me Email: dayakarmalgari@outlook.com, Pho.
-9550985152...
+- 📫 You can reach me at Email: dayakarmalgari@outlook.com, Pho.
+9550985152.